shunxiangg/SwiftUI_05_Mar3/README.md

                         )
                     )
     ```
--profile page
+##-profile page
--counter
--playlist (song can be played i attatch mp3 file into the code for it to run when the play button is clicked) - [improvement to be made i can put the song for different titles into a dictionary so when i click on specific song it will play the specific song related to the title but in this case it was a 3 days workshop and i only put in one song for all song titles dur to time constraint]
+##-Counter:
+    The counter increments and decrements the displayed number.
+    When the number reaches zero, the "Decrease" button is disabled to prevent the count from going negative.
+    A "Reset" button allows users to reset the counter back to zero.
+    Additionally, when the number exceeds a certain threshold, the counter’s color changes dynamically based on the value, using an if-else statement to adjust the appearance.
+##-playlist The app allows users to play songs by attaching an MP3 file in the code, which plays when the play button is clicked.
+An improvement could be to associate different songs with specific titles by using a dictionary, so that selecting a particular song title plays the corresponding track.
+However, due to time constraints during a 3-day workshop, only one song was included for all song titles.
   - ```struct PlayListScreen: View {
     @State private var isPlaying = false
     @State private var volume: Double = 0